-- Forces residential customers to carry the burden of the fixed rate increase with a 17 percent hike while large general service customers (business and industry) will see only an 8 percent increase.
+- Forced residential customers to carry the burden of the fixed rate increase with a 17% hike while large general service customers (business and industry) will see only an 8% increase.

 Utility Cost Resources